 About us.

-We are an organization dedicated to fostering microbial discovery for a better tomorrow through evidence-backed participatory research, art, and education initiatives.
+We are an organization founded in 2020 and dedicated to fostering microbial discovery for a better tomorrow through interdisciplinary, and often participatory research, art, and education initiatives.

 What we do: We create content related to democratizing microbial discovery, engaging people in microbial art, and inspiring people through microbial education.
 We frequently work with academic and industry collaborators to amplify the impact of mission-aligned projects— from growing citizen science projects into global interdisciplinary citizen art and citizen science projects to connecting artists with scientists to build new microbial creations.
 We work with specialists in education, art, and research.
 We amplify, we co-create, we connect, and we use evidence-based practices in education and science communication to assure the greatest impact possible.
 Visit our Initiatives page for a sample of some of our projects and our Resources page for material related to these projects.